AgentHub

 Gemini Read alternatives guide

-Most buyers should keep Gemini if Google Workspace already defines the workday.
-Switch only when the seat exists for a clearer reason: ChatGPT for broader mixed-role coverage, Microsoft 365 Copilot Business for Microsoft-native rollout, Perplexity for research-first sourcing.
+Keep Gemini if Google Workspace already defines the workday and Gmail, Docs, Meet, and NotebookLM integration are the reason the seat exists.
+Switch only when the job is clearer elsewhere: ChatGPT for cross-workflow breadth, Microsoft 365 Copilot Business for Microsoft rollout, or Perplexity for research-first sourcing.

 Use cases